jasanchez97/universe/readme.md

-# Universe of one
+# Universe

 This page is simply a sample of an effort to achieve the dream of developing a website, with astronomy as a topic that I liked so much as a child.

-Initially appeared on
-[gist](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2).
-But the page cannot open anymore so that is why I have moved it here.
+The refference to the page is https://dribbble.com/shots/23084872-VFX-Studio-13

 ## Getting Started